Skip to content

 • 1.5% on all other purchases.

-Chase markets the Chase Freedom Unlimited® as a cash back card, but the card earns Ultimate Rewards® points, which can be redeemed for cash back.
+Chase markets the Freedom Unlimited as a cash back card, but the card earns Ultimate Rewards® points, which can be redeemed for cash back.
 For more on how to increase the value of the rewards you earn, see our guide to Ultimate Rewards®.

 The Chase Freedom Unlimited® has an incredible suite of benefits for being a card with no annual fee.
-Here are the most important terms of the card’s benefits, but see your card’s Guide to Benefits for details.
+Here’s what the Freedom Unlimited includes:

 Consumer insurance benefits